Find a home

 - Contact us

-Using a system called ‘mutual exchange’ you can apply to swap your home with another tenant if your current property doesn’t meet your needs.
+Using a system called ‘swap and move' you can apply to swap your home with another tenant if your current property doesn’t meet your needs.

-You might want to swap if you need to:
+You may want to consider swapping if you need to:

 - downsize or move to a smaller home